John Tigard House

-John Tigard House is a home built in 1880 located in Tigard, Oregon.
-The home was originally owned by John Tigard, the son of Tigard founder, Wilson Tigard.
+The John Tigard House is a home built in 1880 located in Tigard, Oregon.
+The home was originally owned by John Tigard, the son of Tigard founder Wilson Tigard.
 Queen Anne in style, the structure was moved from its original location along Oregon Route 99W in 1978.
 Now a museum, it was added to the National Register of Historic Places in 1979.

 History

 In 1852, Wilson Tigard arrived over the Oregon Trail and settled in the southeast part of Washington County, Oregon, where he became the namesake to what was originally called Tigardville, and later shortened to Tigard.
 Tigard's oldest son John built a house in 1880 on a plot of land that is now at the intersection of Gaarde Street and Oregon Route 99W in Tigard.
-After a time the structure began to deteriorate and became rundown by the 1970s.
+After a time the structure began to deteriorate and became run down by the 1970s.

 In the 1970s a group of residents formed the Tigard Historical Association to prevent the house from being torn down.
 They moved the house in 1978 to its present location on Canterbury Lane at 103rd, east of the original location.
 The group then restored the home.
 In April 1979, the state's committee on historic preservation recommended the property be listed on the National Register of Historic Places, with the home added to the register on July 20, 1979, as the John Tigard House.
 The home has been used to host a variety of events, including an apple harvest festival in September 2007.